apostrophecms/uploadfs/README.md

 * The `remove` method removes a file from uploadfs.

 * The `getUrl` method returns the URL to which you should append uploadfs paths to fetch them with a web browser.

+* The `disable` method shuts off web access to a file.
+Depending on the storage backend it may also block the `copyOut` method, so you should be sure to call `enable` before attempting any further access to the file.

+* The `enable` method restores web access to a file.

+* The `getImageSize` method returns the currently configured image sizes.

 * The `identifyLocalImage` method provides direct access to the `uploadfs` functionality for determining the extension, width, height and orientation of images.
 Normally `copyIn` does everything you need in one step, but this method is occasionally useful for migration purposes.